gigapay/Documentation/source/index.html.md

 To verify signatures using the v1 scheme, extract the timestamp from the Gigapay-Signature header, and the JSON-encoded notification from the request body.
 Join these strings with a period, `.`, as a separator.
-Compute an HMAC with the SHA256 hash function using the Webhook’s secret key as the key.
+Compute an HMAC with the SHA256 hash function using the Webhook's secret key as the key.
 Lastly ensure that the signature in the header and the calculated signature matches.

 # Errors